 Duke TIP is firmly committed to protecting the privacy rights of every child participating in its programs.
 TIP also complies with Duke University’s stringent protection of minors policies.
 Duke TIP will not collect/save data from children under the age of thirteen without the express consent of the child’s parent(s) or legal guardian(s).
 This consent is confirmed by a parent signature allowing student participation at the end of each application and additionally through the use of a credit card associated with the application process if a program fee is required.
 In addition, Duke TIP will not discuss disciplinary situations involving its students or staff under any circumstances in a public forum, including social media, and we have a policy of not disclosing last names, current locations, future scheduling details, or personal contact information when it comes to blog and social media posts involving students who are participating in our programs.
 Both permanent and seasonal staff are trained in these policies before the start of every program.

 What information we collect:

 We gather two types of information via our main website from parents registering their children for our programs: personally identifiable information and non-personally identifiable information.
-Personally identifiable information includes first and last name, street address, phone numbers, last four digits of the social security number (optional), email addresses, financial information for the purposes of billing and payment, and credit card information for payment.
-Non-personally identifiable information includes gender, the name of the school the student attends, ethnic background (optional), birthdate, qualifying test and score, test date and site selection, grade in school, primary language spoken at home (optional), household size and income (optional), county, parent name, course choice and program location.
+Personally identifiable information includes first and last names, birthdate, street address, phone numbers, parent name, last four digits of the social security number (optional), email addresses, financial information for the purposes of billing and payment, and credit card information for payment.
+Non-personally identifiable information includes gender, the name of the school the student attends, ethnic background (optional), qualifying test and score, test date and site selection, grade in school, primary language spoken at home (optional), household size and income (optional), county, course choice and program location.
 We only collect information that is relevant for the purposes associated with the Duke University Talent Identification Program and our research needs.